 This particular cable is 1.35m and terminated with a right-angle 3.5mm TRS jack and those beryllium MMCX connectors on the other side.
-It is a quiet cable, no physical noise on the wire but it does retain a tiny bit of kinking here and there.
+It is a quiet cable, with no physical noise on the wire but it does retain a tiny bit of kinking here and there.

-The IO comes with the Comet/Atlas chrome finished stainless steel nozzle and it is a little longer than the previous nozzles used on the Orion and Nova.
+The IO comes with the Comet/Atlas chrome-finished stainless steel nozzle and it is a little longer than the previous nozzles used on the Orion and Nova.
 The comfort levels with the various tips are better and the seal is pretty good also with that additional nozzle length.